King, In Call With German Chancellor, Urges Immediate Gaza Ceasefire

-His Majesty called on the international community to step up the delivery of humanitarian and relief assistance to Gaza.
+His Majesty called on the international community to step up the delivery of humanitarian and relief assistance to Gaza, according to a Royal Court statement.

 The King reaffirmed Jordan's rejection of attempts to forcibly displace the Palestinians and separate the West Bank and Gaza.